unclesp1d3r/CipherSwarm/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+Going forward, all commit messages should adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+This convention ensures that the commit history is clear, concise, and easy to follow.

 ### Acknowledgments

 - We would like to acknowledge the [Hashtopolis](https://github.com/hashtopolis/server) team for inspiring us and